 o Allocated Spectrum(s) (variable): Indicates the allocated spectrum(s) to the link identifier.
 See Section 3.3.1 for encoding details.

 This TLV is encoded as an attributes TLV, per [RFC5420], which is carried in the ERO LSP Attribute Subobjects per [RFC7570].
-The type value of the Spectrum Restriction Constraint TLV is TBD by IANA.

 Error Indicator